FCS 340 - Marriage and Family Relations 3 » Spring 2019 » Chapter 2 Quiz

 According to structural-functionalism, family roles are functional because they create and preserve ________.

-B. social change
+A. social change

-C. order and stability
+C. flexibility and adaptability

 D. individualism